deanrock/server-manager-ci/README.md

   - Clone the project
   - Run `npm install`
   - Run `cp example-config.js config.js` and fill out the blanks
+    - server_managers:
       - url: Full web URL to your server-manager (where the apps you would like to restart/manage live)
       - username: Username on your server-manager
       - password: Password for user
       - ssh_host: Hostname used for SSH'ing to your server-manager
       - ssh_port: Port used for SSH'ing to your server-manager
     - slack_webhook: Slack webhook URL
     - myurl: Domain name where server-manager-ci is running
     - private_key_path: Path to private key inside server-manager-ci container
     - private_key_passphrase: Passphrase to key (or `null` if the key isn't encrypted)
+    - v2_single_manager_name: Server-manager dictionary key for defaulting previous versions of sm-ci
   - Run gitlab hook server with `node index`

 ## For developers